alhersh/QR-Number-Recognition/README.md

 --------------------------------------> QRDetect

+--------------------------------------> QRSelect

 -------------------------------------------------> Print the detected QR code with the corresponding frame number in the console

 The method resposible of reading the QR-Code is (readQRCode(img, hintMap)) in the MatImage class which return String that can be used for further processing.

+The class Mat2Image has the method "setQRCode("QR-Code")" which is responsible of setting a QR code to track.
+The passed QR code will be used by the method selectRQ from the QRSelect class to track only the desired QR code.
+The class Mat2Image will draw a green box on the desired QR code.

 # License
 Zxing and OpenCV licenses are provided